ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - `unwrap_or(x)` -> retrieve value `T` if `Some<T>`, if `None` return `x`
 - `Sized` - trait, known size at compile time, doesnt change size
      - for enums compiler uses size of largest variant
-     - it's automatically implemented for types whos size is known at compile time
+     - it's automatically implemented for types whos size is known at compile time, very few types are not `Sized`
-- `Copy` - trait, value is always copied(memcpy, so direct bit by bit copy)
+- `Copy` - trait, value can be copied(memcpy, so direct bit by bit copy)
     - cannot be implemented on `Drop` types
     - these itmes are generally simple, have a known size, and allocated on the stack
     - they copy on new variable assignments vs tx of ownership `x = 1; y = x` (`y` is a copy of `x` with value 1, no ownership transfer)